 Under Jack McDougle’s leadership, the Board of Trade formally launched the Greater Washington Smart Region Movement with the Consortium of Universities and the Council of Governments in March of 2019.
 This partnership model was designed to facilitate a deeper, more meaningful level of collaboration across sectors and jurisdictions in Greater Washington.

 Since then, the initiative has gained many important new project partners and its scope has expanded to include a wider variety of potential regional projects beyond smart city technology.
-It was also re-branded Connected DMV.
+It was also re-branded Connected DMV in October 2019.

 The Board of Trade served as strategic host for this program through March 2020.
 It provided operational support and strategic guidance while the program developed.
 In April 2020, Connected DMV was incorporated as an independent 501-c3 organization.
 The Board of Trade, represented by Jack McDougle, remains a regional collaborator.